scorpiocavalier/m6-1-mongo--introduction/exercises/EXERCISE-1.md

    - create a database called `exercise_one`
    - disconnect from the server

+When creating a `new` client we pass it the url of the database, as well as an options object.
+I've added an option that will soon become a new defaulta at which point we can remove it completely.
+(It also prevents us being yelled at in the terminal).

 ```js
 const dbFunction = async (dbName) => {
   // create a new client